giltayar/bilt/docs/reference.md

 (for the precise algorithm, see the documenation for [`cosmiconfig`](https://github.com/davidtheclark/cosmiconfig)).

+Bilt will also search for the above configuration files in a `.bilt` directory, if you would like to keep it out of the root of your repository.

 ### Properties

 * `packages`: an array that includes a set of directories.
 All directories MUST